 While the uproar over the initial terms of the treaty were somewhat justified, the arbitration commissions appeared to work out quite well for the United States.

 It would take nearly a decade, but Britain would eventually pay the US ~$11.7M for the interference in American shipping.
 The US also agreed to pay Britain ~600,000 pounds for pre-revolution debts.
 The northeast boundary was also officially settled in 1802.3

 Jay’s Treaty also had severe ramifications for the US relationship with France.
 The treaty all but nullified the American alliance with France signed in 1778 following the 1777 Battle of Saratoga.

-The deteriorating relationship led to the significant XYZ Affair, and Quasi-War of 1798-1800 with France.
+The deteriorating relationship further led to the XYZ Affair and Quasi-War of 1798-1800 with France.

 Ultimately, Jay’s Treaty of 1794 bought a brief respite of hostilities between the US and Britain.
 During this decade, the United States could avoid war, improve trade relations, and increase its commercial capacity.

-Unfortunately, since the core causes of the animosity with Britain were not resolved, the two nations would inevitably end up on a crash course to conflict, culminating with the War of 1812.
+Unfortunately, since the treaty did not resolve the core causes of the animosity with Britain, the two nations inevitably ended up on a crash course to conflict, culminating with the important War of 1812.

 To learn more about US history, check out this timeline of the history of the United States.